-Nilupak is a Filipino sticky rice cake prepared by mashing and pounding sweetened cassava.
-It gives a soft and creamy feeling with hints of love and sweetness.
-This kakanin is usually topped with grated cheese which compliments the sweetness of the soft rice cake.
-It is commonly eaten as a midday snack or an afternoon dessert.
+Nilupak is a Filipino sticky cake made by mashed cassava, sugar, butter and condensed milk, and topped with cheese and ground peanuts.
+This kakanin is soft, creamy and grated cheese and ground peanuts, compliments the sweetness of the soft rice cake It is commonly eaten as a midday snack or an afternoon dessert.
 One bite of this soft snack will melt your heart and will leave you wanting for more.
 Follow this recipe to make this special kakanin in your home

 NILUPAK NA KAMOTENG KAHOY